AIMarketContest/simulation/README.md

 3. Run `poetry shell` to enter the virtual environment with access to the dependencies

-Until the package is properly installed, we recommend setting up an alias and running all commands from the root directory as follows:
+We recommend setting up an alias and running all commands from the root directory as follows:
 ```
-alias aic="python3 src/ai_market_contest/cli/cli.py"
+alias aic="python3 src/ai_market_contest/cli/aic.py"
 ```

 # Running the program